Wildest Dreams: Music and lyrics

 "Wildest Dreams" is a power ballad that interpolates Swift's heartbeat in its rhythm.
 It incorporates programmed drums, pulsing synths, and staccato strings generated with a Mellotron.
-In the chorus, the melody is accentuated by live strings with what Bylund described as "Coldplay-type rhythm chords".
+In the chorus, the melody is accentuated by live strings overdubbed on the Mellon strings, using what Bylund described as "Coldplay-type rhythm chords".
 Swift sings with breathy vocals.
 According to Jon Caramanica from The New York Times, she sings "drowsily" in the verses and "skips up an octave" in the bridge.
 Jem Aswad of Billboard said that she "[flits] between a fluttery soprano and deadpan alto".
 Music critics characterized the genre as synth-pop, dream pop, and electropop, with elements of chillwave.
 Although the synths and drums were a stark contrast to Swift's earlier music, the musicologist James E. Perone said that the composition retained some elements from her previous country songs: the "heavy use" of the pentatonic scale in the melody and the move between major and minor chords in the chorus.

 In the lyrics, Swift's narrator tells a lover to remember her after their relationship ends while still being in love with him.
 Despite the inevitable ending, the narrator acknowledges the strong romantic and sexual connection with this man and strives to build fond memories with him.
 The first verse is about lust: "He's so tall, and handsome as hell/ He's so bad, but he does it so well/ I can see the end as it begins."
 She expresses her desire to live on in the lover's memory as a woman with red lips, "standing in a nice dress, staring at the sunset".
 She cautions the lover that she will haunt him: "Say you'll see me again even if it's just in your wildest dreams."
 The bridge is set in double time and sees Swift's character affirming, "You see me in hindsight/ Tangled up with you all night/ Burnin' it down."

 Critics have described the sound as sultry, sensual, and dramatic, comparing the production and the theme of failed romance to the music of the singer-songwriter Lana Del Rey.
 The Guardians Alexis Petridis felt that the song abandoned Swift's previous "persona of the pathetic female appendage snivelling over her bad-boy boyfriend" and instead portrayed the man as her victim.
 Slate's Forrest Wickman thought that Swift's character was a "sort of [...] femme fatale".
 Robert Leedham of Drowned in Sound wrote that the lyrics portrayed her arrogance and confidence to "[move] onto better things", contrasting with the victim mentality on her past songs.